Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-2.md

 To enable oData service complete the sub-steps described below.

-*When description refers to `Service name`, you need to put the service’s name of the run application.
-You can find the service’s name in the technical section of the application’s message if the service is not available.*
+?> When description refers to `Service name`, you need to put the service’s name of the run application.
+If you don't know the `Service name` please refer to the technical section of each product.

 #### 1. Generate Runtime objects in transaction SEGW